 - Optional Essential Oils (bergamot, neroli are good choices)

-Combine the coconut oil, shea butter, and honey in a double boiler.
+Combine the coconut oil, shea butter, in a double boiler.
 Melt over medium heat, stirring constantly.
 Depending on your stove it may take 10-20 minutes to totally melt the ingredients.

 After it melts, remove from heat and place in the refrigerator to solidify the mixture.
 It will take about 4-5 hours.

 Once the mixture is ready, scoop pieces into your stand mixer bowl.
 I used my Kitchen Aid flat beater attachment to “whip” the mixture.
+Add honey powder.
 You can use a heavy-duty hand mixer if desired.